-Our teaching and learning strategies underpin all of our academy priorities.
+Our teaching and learning strategies underpin all of our priorities.
 We believe that all students, whatever their ability, should receive high quality teaching and learning across all curriculum areas and they should achieve their maximum potential.

 Teachers use a variety of methods to engage learning and ensure that the technique used is appropriate for achieving the learning outcomes for the lesson.
 The participation of students is essential if the teaching and learning process is to be successful.
 Teachers use a range of teaching methods, different teaching styles, differentiation, and a variety of resources and strategies that will focus on learning as well as on teaching.

 At Wayland Academy, teachers provide a teaching and learning approach that is built around six core principles.
 Teachers focus on how they will teach and not just on what they teach.
 The six core principles are considered in the planning of all teaching and or learning.
 Teachers plan for: Questioning, Engagement, Challenge/Pace, Planning for disadvantage students, Effective feedback, Differentiation